twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 In short, “banking the internet of revenue” means:

-- giving onchain businesses a proper revenue account,
+- giving onchain businesses a proper revenue account that can also earn on idle balances,
 - letting them fund themselves from income instead of only tokens,
 - and giving LPs a clear, pooled way to own that revenue risk.